RedLanternTech/CISSPNotes/Domain5Notes.md

 - use the security Triad (CIA)
 - when you use it you can define

 - Objects:  assets that require access control.
+A passive object
 - Subjects:  Either humands or entities like systems, process, and devices.
 Require Access to objects.
 - Access:  anything a subject is permitted to do with or to an object.

 (NIST 800-63B is the best source to read)[https://pages.nist.gov/800-63-3/sp800-63b.html]